StoneFreeze112/Youtube-CLI-downloader/README.md

 ---

-This version provides detailed installation instructions for `ffmpeg` tailored to various Linux distributions.
-Feel free to adjust any parts as needed!
+This updated README includes detailed installation instructions for `aria2c` and clarifies the functionality related to audio and video downloads.
+If you need any further adjustments or additions, let me know!